Squeezed by budget and Islamic State, Iraqi health system struggles

 Dari was founded in 2013 to encourage blood donations after bomb attacks in the capital.
 It now runs a mobile clinic in one of Iraq’s provinces every week or so, and has played a big role in fighting the worst cholera outbreak in Iraq in years.

-Health ministry spokesman Rifaq al-Araji said non-governmental organizations had helped to ease the pressure.
+Health ministry spokesman Rifaq al-Araji said non-governmental organisations had helped to ease the pressure.

 Araji blamed economic sanctions imposed by the United Nations in 1990 after Iraq invaded Kuwait, and subsequent wars and violence, for the poor state of the health care system.